sda399/kustomize-functions/functions/replacement-extra/README.md

 # Replacement extra

 This Function is a copy of the Kustomize `replacement` builtin transformer with the added support for regex expressions to select `targets`

 This makes it possible to select multiple resources within the same target block

 ## Example
+Add service namespace to an environment variable in Deployments, DaemonSet, StatefulSet, declared in kustomize resources

 ```yaml
 apiVersion: kustomize-functions.zprd.io/v1